mmterpstra/molgenis-c5-TumorNormal/README.md

     - WGS protocol (future work).
  - Iontorrent
     - Ion torrent workflow.... similar to nugene although work in progress.
- - Whith polymorfic reads
+ - With non polymorfic reads
-    - Does not filter out polymorfic reads.
+    - Does not filter for non polymorfic reads.

 References